 |Tutorials and Workshops:||Two 2-hour workshops, two feedback sessions, and one long essay preparation session|

 So what does all this mean to you?

 Second, as well as our formal meetings, the module convenor and lecturers are available every week in their office hours (posted on our office doors or bulletin boards).
 Feel free to come talk to us about the lectures, your essay topics and essays, the module in general, and any questions you might have.
-The Module Convenor, Elise Smith (H3.08, E.Smith.email@example.com), should be your first port of call if you have concerns about your progress, module teaching, module resources, or ANY other questions that transcend the contents of individual lectures.
-In addition, she will arrange additional meeting times to discuss your long essays in terms 2 and 3: do come and talk about your ideas, research plans and questions.
-Your seminar tutor, will provide individual feedback on all of your short essays, tailored to helping you improve your writing and analysis over the course of the year.
-She will also be available to discuss the final feedback on your long essays (which you will access initially via Tabula).
+The Module Convenor, Max Hodgson (firstname.lastname@example.org), should be your first port of call if you have concerns about your progress, module teaching, module resources, or ANY other questions that transcend the contents of individual lectures.
+In addition, he will arrange additional meeting times to discuss your long essays in terms 2 and 3: do come and talk about your ideas, research plans and questions.
+He will provide individual feedback on all of your short essays, tailored to helping you improve your writing and analysis over the course of the year.
+He will also be available to discuss the final feedback on your long essays (which you will access initially via Tabula).